Positroid Links and Braid varieties: Positroid Braids and Equivalences

-Finally, let us discuss affine $k$-bounded permutations of size $n$, following \cite{KLS}.
-By definition, an affine permutation $f:\Z\to \Z$ of size $n$ is a bijection such that $f(i+n)=f(i)+n$ for all $i\in\N$; we often denote affine permutations in one-line window notation $f=[f(1)\ldots f(n)]$.
-Also by definition, an affine permutation is said to be {\it $k$-bounded} if the following conditions are satisfied:
+Finally, let us discuss $k$-bounded affine permutations of size $n$, following \cite{KLS}.
+By definition, an affine permutation $f:\Z\to \Z$ of size $n$ is a bijection such that $f(i+n)=f(i)+n$ for all $i\in\Z$; we often denote affine permutations in one-line window notation $f=[f(1)\ldots f(n)]$.
+By definition, an affine permutation is said to be {\it $k$-bounded} if the following conditions are satisfied: